A female hiker climbs over a stone wall along the Pennine Way.

 How difficult is the Pennine Way?

-It’s one of the UK’s toughest long-distance walks, with exposed moorland and long daily stages.
-Good fitness, navigation skills, and preparation are essential.
+It’s considered one of Britain’s toughest long-distance trails, with long days and exposed terrain.
+Good fitness and navigation are essential.

 When is the best time to walk it?